ibm-cloud-docs/vpc/vsi_is_managing_auto_scale_group.md

 # Managing an instance group (Beta)
 {: #managing-instance-group}

-When you have an instance group created, you can duplicate it, delete it, or edit it (scaling method, group size, and target policies for scaling).
+When you have an instance group created, you can duplicate it, delete it, or edit it to change the scaling method, group size, or target policies for scaling.
 {:shortdesc}

 To manage your instance group from the Instance groups for VPC page, complete the following steps.